-The City of Kannapolis, a half hour drive northeast of the center of Charlotte, is ready to show off its revitalized downtown, which is anchored by Atrium Health Ballpark.
-The Kannapolis Cannon Ballers (formerly the Intimidators) will finally, after a year-long, pandemic-induced pause, play their first game here in May.
+The City of Kannapolis, a half hour drive northeast of the center of Charlotte, is ready to show off its revitalized downtown, which is anchored by Atrium Health Ballpark, home of the Kannapolis Cannon Ballers, and the recently renovated 85-year-old Gem Theatre.

 Kannapolis has unveiled a downtown area that is inviting, walkable, and ready for gathering.
 The downtown restaurants spill out into a wide pedestrian and seating area, dotted with fountains and sculptures.